It was a dream project: a new product launch, and I was the brand manager.

 I was responsible for everything: agency management, ad budgets, strategy.

-As I was preparing to brief agencies, I realized we were missing something crucial.
+As I was preparing to brief agencies, I realized we were missing something crucial research.

 Specifically, consumer research, and more acutely consumer insights – data-backed morsels that revealed our audience’s truth.